How to create a swimwear line?

 BEFORE YOU START: YOUR REMINDER

-The Canvas is designed to be used in conjunction with my manual "You also want to be a designer"where, at the end of each chapter, you will find practical exercises to fill it out correctly.
-If you haven't bought it yet, you can find it at HERE.
+The Canvas is designed to be used in conjunction with my manual "You also want to be a designer", where at the end of each chapter you will find practical exercises to fill it out correctly.
+For those who want a more in-depth vertical on beachwear, I have just published the new book “How to Create a Swimwear Brand - Edition 2026”.”15 chapters with real fabrics, updated costs, trade fair calendar and premium buyer personas.

 If you feel the time has come to give your project a clear direction, contact usWe will be happy to accompany you in building your beachwear brand!